T-Troll/alienfx-tools/Doc/alienfx-gui.md

   - "Do not switch for desktop" - Profile will not be changed in case start menu/tray/desktop activated by user (default - off).

 Light dimming control at left-bottom:
 - "Dim lights" - Dim system lights brightness to desired level (default - off).
-Slider at the right select desired dimming level (left - lower dimming, right - higher dimming).
+Slider at the right select desired dimming level (left - high dimming, right - low dimming).
   - "Dim Power/Indicator lights" - Power Button and Indicator lights will be dimmed as well - and have full brightness otherwise (default - off).

 Battery operations (power save options) at right-bottom: